Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 8. Test the setup by adding any text into the prompt text area, then pressing Enter or clicking the Submit button.
    - The AI-response should appear in the content area below.
    - Try the same steps with another language model (GPT-4).
    - Click on the upward arrow in the right-hand corner.
 Select any PDF file - for instance, from ./docs folder - and click OK to upload it.
-Click on the Submit button to summarise the uploaded PDF.
+Click on the Submit button to summarize the uploaded PDF.

 # Quick Start
   - [back to the top](#quick-links)